equalitie/ouinet/README.md

 $ sudo docker build -t ouinet:latest .
 ```

-That will build a default recommended version, which you can override with
+That command will build a default recommended version, which you can override
-`--build-arg OUINET_VERSION=<VERSION>`.
+with `--build-arg OUINET_VERSION=<VERSION>`.

 [DockerFile]: https://raw.githubusercontent.com/equalitie/ouinet/master/Dockerfile